KBVE/cityvote/rust/TOAST_TEST_README.md

-# Rust Thread → Godot Toast Test
+# Rust Thread → Godot Toast Test - Perfect

 This demonstrates using Rust threads with `crossbeam_queue::SegQueue` to send messages to Godot.